 The proposal repeatedly fails to create meaningful space for individuals’ participation.
 It does not contain provisions to consult them at the very start when providers of ‘high-risk’ AI systems are required certify that they meet the requirements of the Act, even though it’s the individual users who will suffer the potential negative impacts.
 Nor does it give end-users a voice in the decision-making process about what standards high-risk AI providers should meet – this is the purview of technical bodies, which in practice are often unelected and industry-dominated, and therefore lacking democratic legitimacy.

 Significantly, the proposal also does not give users any right to challenge or complain about AI systems in use, if or when they go wrong and harmful impacts occur.
 This is a missed opportunity to ensure effective enforcement.
 Experience with the General Data Protection Regulation (GDPR) shows, in areas like targeted advertising and data transfers out of the EU, that users as activists and complainants are as crucial to post-launch enforcement as regulators.
-The position paper of the European Consumer Organisation (BEUC) provides a particularly comprehensive vision of how a meaningful right to redress can be given to individuals, and we will build on some of the ideas in that paper in our full analysis in January.
+The position paper of the European Consumer Organisation (BEUC) provides a particularly comprehensive vision of how a meaningful right to redress can be given to individuals, and we will build on some of the ideas in that paper in our full analysis in early 2022.

 Informed by our work on participatory data governance – understanding the spectrum of possible approaches from informing to involving those affected by technologies – our analysis will also consider ways to boost public participation in the technical committees that will set the standards that high-risk AI systems must meet, and in assessing the impacts systems have on rights before they are put on the market.
 We will also interrogate the resources that regulators would need to effectively enforce the AI Act, and that civil society would need to represent the voices of the real AI users – those affected by the technologies in use.